Bonhill: History

 The town rapidly expanded in the 1960s and 1970s when many residents of Glasgow were moved to "New Bonhill" built on green field sites aimed at facilitating economic expansion and assisting with the removal of below-standard Glasgow housing.
 This process was known as the "Glasgow overspill".
 The new houses were built by Dumbarton District Council and the now defunct Scottish Special Housing Association (SSHA).
 Many think that the scale of the new estates was too large and monolithic in terms of tenure.
 Originally fairly prosperous (SSHA provided houses for workers in order to assist the economy), the industrial decline that hit the Alexandria area hard led to high levels of unemployment and the social ills that often follow that.

 The new Bonhill estates were built quite high up on the hill providing magnificent views up the valley to Loch Lomond.
 Amenities were planned and built, schools, library, shops, a pub, take away etc. Bus routes were introduced but the houses felt remote from Alexandria centre (a town lacking basic amenities itself).

 The Council housing was provided with a district heating system using a single power plant.
 The system had a set charge collected with rent rather than being metered the aim being to ensure nobody suffered from fuel poverty.
 Unfortunately this was very badly engineered, used poor material and suffered from vast leakages.
 The system became uneconomic because of the many breakdowns and the communal plant was removed and individual gas boilers installed.

 The New Bonhill estates suffered from vandalism, however demolition of the tenement flats and the introduction of mixed tenure has mitigated this somewhat.

 The largest employers for Bonhill residents are Faslane/Coulport submarine bases and West Dunbartonshire Council.
 Bonhill and the wider West Dumbartonshire area is essentially now commuter belt for Glasgow.
-The nearest town is Dumbarton, 2 mi.
+The nearest town is Dumbarton, 2 mi away.